ON THIS PAGE

 Healing is accomplished by correct thinking according to Christian Science principles.
 A change in belief that effects physical symptoms.
 (SH p.
 194:6)

 Heaven is not a literal place of eternal bliss, but a harmonious condition of understanding where a person’s consciousness are in harmony with Divine Mind.
 "Harmony; the reign of Spirit; government of divine Principle."
-[See Abraham and The Promise]
+[See What and Where is Heaven?]

 Hell is a state of mind which can include the effects of their improper understanding of Divine Mind and Christian Science Principles.
 Hell is not a literal place of damnation and eternal torment.
 Hell exists when a person’s thoughts are out of harmony with the reality of Divine Mind.
 "Mortal belief, error; lust; hatred, sin; sickness; effects of sin."
 [See Hell]